The Bellman equation for power utility maximization with semimartingales: Minimality of the opportunity process

-Another example for the construction of $\cpi$ is given in~\cite[\S5]{Nutz.09c}.
-In general, two ingredients are needed: Existence of a maximizer for fixed $(\omega ,t)$ will typically require a compactness condition in the form of a no-arbitrage assumption (in the previous proof, this is the structure condition).
-Moreover, a measurable selection is required; here the techniques from the appendices may be useful.

-\begin{Remark} The BSDE formulation of the Bellman equation has the advantage that we can choose $A$ based on $R$ and speak about the class of all solutions.
+Another example for the construction of $\cpi$ is given in \cite {Nutz09c}, Section 5.
+In general, two ingredients are needed: existence of a maximizer for fixed $(\omega,t)$ will typically require a compactness condition in the form of a no-arbitrage assumption (in the previous proof, this is the structure condition).
+Moreover, a measurable selection is required; here the techniques from the \hyperref[app]{Appendices} may be useful. \begin{Remark} The BSDE formulation of the Bellman equation has the advantage that we can choose $A$ based on $R$ and speak about the class of all solutions.
 However, we do not want to write proofs in this cumbersome notation.
-Once we fix a solution $\ell$ (and maybe $L$, and finitely many other semimartingales), we can choose a new reference process $\tilde{A}=A+A'$ (where $A'$ is increasing), with respect to which our semimartingales admit differential characteristics; in particular we can use the joint characteristics $(b^{R,\ell},c^{R,\ell},F^{R,\ell};\tilde{A})$.
+Once we fix a solution $\ell$ (and maybe $L$, and finitely many other semimartingales), we can choose a new reference process $\tilde {A}=A+A'$ (where $A'$ is increasing), with respect to which our semimartingales admit differential characteristics; in particular we can use the joint characteristics $(b^{R,\ell},c^{R,\ell},F^{R,\ell };\tilde{A})$.
 As we change $A$, all drift rates change in that they are multiplied by $d\tilde{A}/dA$, so any (in)equalities between them are preserved.
 With this in mind, we shall use the joint characteristics of $(R,\ell)$ in the sequel without further comment and treat the two formulations of the Bellman equation as equivalent. \end{Remark}

-Our definition of a solution of the Bellman equation is loose in terms of integrability assumptions.
-Even in the continuous case, it is unclear ``how many'' solutions exist.
-The next result shows that we can always identify $L$ by taking the smallest one; i.e., $L\leq\ell$ for any solution $\ell$.